AdamKyle/flare/resources/info/kingdoms/section-1.md

 > ### ATTN!
 >
-> Numbers shown in the images may not reflect in game values.
+> Numbers shown in the images may not reflect in-game values.

 Notice how you had a building queue and unit queue tab?
 Let’s click on the building queue tab: